The Lost King: Reception by the University of Leicester

-Based on the trailer, some of the lead University of Leicester archaeologists involved in the story did not feel that the film's presentation as "the true story" was correct, and that it had under-represented their involvement, and over-represented Langley's financial input to the project.
+Based on the trailer, some of the lead University of Leicester archaeologists involved in the story did not feel that the film's presentation as "the true story" was correct and that it had under-represented their involvement in the project.
 Langley contends that the archaeologists took undue credit for finding the remains of Richard III given that she had led the search, raised the funding for the dig and commissioned the archaeologists.
 Following the UK première of the film the University of Leicester issued a press release, including the following abstract: